Anchor Bay Entertainment: Production company

-As a full-fledged production company, it handled TV syndication of Halloween, Halloween 4 and Halloween 5 (to which it also holds the video rights) and have recently entered in-house production and distribution of theatrical films.
+As a full-fledged production company, it handled TV syndication of Halloween, Halloween 4 and Halloween 5 (to which it also held the video rights) and also ventured into in-house production and distribution of theatrical films.

-Award
+Recognition

 Anchor Bay Entertainment received a Special Achievement Award from the Academy of Science Fiction, Fantasy & Horror Films in June 2002.
 Anchor Bay was recognized as one of the "pioneers in DVD releases and home video entertainment" and "successful in releasing dramas, comedies, foreign films, children's programming, and most prominently genre films."
 Cited as highlights of Anchor Bay's releases were "the films of Hammer Studios, the works of Werner Herzog, Paul Verhoeven, Wim Wenders, John Woo, Monte Hellman and Sam Raimi".